rubydevi/blog-app/README.md

 ### Key Features <a name="key-features"></a>

-- CRUD Operation
+- Unit specs
-- Define Associations
+- Validations
-- Custom methods
+- Models

 <p align="right">(<a href="#readme-top">back to top</a>)</p>